PicoBuddy

-Let students hear the English first.
-Then read with more confidence.
+Hear the passage first.
+Read with more confidence.

-Listen to any English reading passage before you read, reread, or answer questions.
-It gives your kids a fluent model.
-You keep the same text, questions, and learning goal.
+Let students listen to an English reading passage before they read, reread, or answer questions.
+Read Aloud gives students a fluent model without changing the text, questions, or learning goal.

 No credit card.
 Start with 4 free passages.